- Analytical Model

 The WIP required for a line with no variability to achieve maximum throughput with minimum

 Critical WIP = (Bottleneck Rate)(Raw Process Time)Sources: “Factory Physics”, Third Edition, Wallace J. Hopp and Mark L. Spearman, Waveland Press, p231-235

 The direct or indirect consumer or beneficiary of the output of an operation, process or production system.

 - Cycle Time (CT)

-Cycle time is measured as the average time from when a job is released into a station or line to when it exits.
+The average time from when a job is released into a station or line to when it exits.
 Cycle Time (CT) is related to Throughput (TH) and Work in Process (WIP) by Little's Law.Sources: “Factory Physics”, Third Edition, Wallace J. Hopp and Mark L. Spearman, Waveland Press, p 230

 Demand represents the desire of an external customer and/or downstream process for an entity or a set of entities with particular attributes.
 Demand is always satisfied by a process.
 Entities demanded can be physical, information, services, etc. Demand is typically characterized by a rate of consumption.
 Examples are gallons of gas sold per day, pipe spools installed per week or tasks completed per day.